Conditional not displacement: fast multi-oscillator control with a single qubit

+Insensitive to both frequency crowding and to the different values of the dispersive coupling strength, the CNOD naturally extends to the multi-mode setup.
+So far, entanglement between modes has been demonstrated in the relatively large coupling regime, at a slow rate and with a few ancillary systems~\cite{wang_schrodinger_2016,gao2019entanglement,ma2020manipulating} or in the weak coupling regime using a single ancilla, but at a slow rate using the Zeno effect~\cite{chakram2022multimode}.
+By combining the single-ancilla, multiple-oscillator approach with the CNOD gate we obtain an efficient method for multi-mode universal control which can avoid cross-talk by operating at the weak coupling regime.
+Furthermore, in systems where displacements are the only conditional operation available, our single ancilla approach enables control of multiple modes~\cite{baranes2023free}.

-Here we show how to apply universal few-mode control with a single ancilla in the small $\chi$ regime.
-We develop a control approach which we refer to as Conditional NOt Displacement (CNOD).
-We utilize an ancilla superconducting qubit coupled to a multi-mode superconducting microwave cavity, and utilize it to create both entangled cat-states and separate cat-states in two different modes in the cavity.
-We show that the CNOD operation speed is not limited by $1/\chi$, and we exceed it in practice by almost 2 orders of magnitude.
-We also show how the CNOD enables us to do both local and non-local measurements, meaning both separate and joint properties of these modes.
+In our proof-of-concept experiment, we use an ancilla superconducting qubit weakly coupled to a multi-mode superconducting microwave cavity.
+We demonstrate that the CNOD operation speed is not limited by $1/\chi$, and we exceed it in practice by almost 2 orders of magnitude.
+Through the generation of both entangled and separable cat-states, we demonstrate multi-mode control at low cross-talk.
+We also show how the CNOD can be employed to independently map both local and non-local properties onto a single ancilla qubit, which is advantageous for multi-mode tomography.

-In typical tomography schemes the expectation values of non-local operators are obtained by measurements of separate ancillas for each mode.
+In typical tomography schemes, the expectation values of non-local operators are obtained by measurements of separate ancillas for each mode.
 The results are compared for correlations~\cite{wang_schrodinger_2016,gao2019entanglement,ma2020manipulating}, hence multiple ancilla and high-fidelity single-shot ancilla measurements are required.
 The multi-mode CNOD simplifies tomography.
 Using the CNOD we map non-local properties onto the ancilla.
 Since correlations in the direct measurement of the non-local operators are preserved during averaging, both requirements are removed in our method.
-Finally we give a proof that universality can be generalized to a multi-mode system.

-The CNOD concept is general and can be understood as follows.
-For conditional operations, rather than applying a narrow-band pulse at a selected frequency to conditionally displace a mode, we apply a broad-band pulse, and do \textit{not} displace at selected frequencies.
-The \emph{no displacement} is achieved by designing a zero amplitude at the selected frequencies in the Fourier spectrum of the control pulse.
-This approach alleviates the requirement for the narrow bandwidth of the pulse, allowing for faster operation.
+We can now construct the specific conditional displacement on a single mode for our circuit QED system.
+We consider a two-level system of frequency $\omega_q$ dispersively coupled to an EM mode of frequency $\omega_c$.
+Working in the frame rotating with the ground state of the ancilla and the EM mode, such a system is described by a dispersive Hamiltonian: